TonyCookey/strava-api-demo/README.md

 # Strava API Demo

-API powered by the Strava API to track Athletes Activities
+NodeJS API powered by the Strava API to track Athletes Activities

 ## Setup

 ### Setup Backend

-Install Dependencies
+####Install Dependencies

 ```
 npm install

 ```

-Set Enviroment Variables
+###Set Enviroment Variables

-- create a .env file in the root folder and copy the content of the .env.example file and update the neccesary details
+Create a `.env` file in the root folder and copy the content of the `.env.example` file into it and update the neccesary details

 ### Setup Postgres using Docker

 If you do not have Postgres installed on your machine you can use a Postgres Docker Image

-Pull Postgres Image
+### Pull Postgres Image

 ```
 docker pull postgres

 ```

-Run the Container
+### Run the Container

 ```
 docker run --name <<CONTAINER_NAME>> -p 5432:5432 -e POSTGRES_USER=<<USER_NAME>> -e POSTGRES_PASSWORD=<<PASSWORD>> -d <<IMAGE_NAME>>